-Dried fruit (I prefer apples and oranges but you can use whatever you like)
+- Dried fruit (apples and oranges work well, but you can use whatever you like)

-Thread the needle and begin stringing the herbs, fruit and herbs in a pattern you like.
+Thread the needle and begin stringing the herbs, fruit, and herbs in a pattern you like.
 Do this until the twine is full and secure the ends with a strong loop knot and decorate with a ribbon bow.
 Hang wherever you like.
-I like to put it above doorframes and archways.
+Above doorframes and archways tend to work well.

-These are just two ides.
+These are just two ideas.
 Feel free to experiment with your holiday decorations.
-With plenty of patience and a little creativity you can make your home festive and beautiful.
+With plenty of patience and a little creativity, you can make your home festive and beautiful.